KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

 > 📘 Latitude and Longitude
 >
-> The system properties _latitude_ and _longitude_ are captured and sent from the SDK only if the user gives consent on your app.
+> The system properties _latitude_ and _longitude_ are captured and sent Krishna comment 2123 from the SDK only if the user gives consent on your app.

 # Overview